One boat. One unexplored jungle. One missing monkey.

 A group of talented scientists, conservationists, and photographers.

-We have been undertaking a scientific expedition into an unexplored Amazonian watershed, the Alto Rio Jurua, in Brazil to conduct a full survey of all the mammals that live there and look for missing saki monkeys that have not been seen alive there for over 80 years!
+During a 4-month journey, Dr. Laura K. Marsh and her team of international researchers, local guides, conservationists and photographers conducted a scientific expedition into an unexplored area of the Amazonian rainforest.
+The Upper Rio Juruá, in northwestern Brazil was selected for this expedition to conduct a full survey of all the mammals that live there.
+One of the main purposes of this expedition was to look for saki monkeys that have not been seen alive there for over 80 years!

 We still need YOU!
 Please donate Now!